ChiamakaObitube/SCACloudSchool/week9/README.md

 * a database in a private subnet
 * a Kubernetes cluster
 * manifests for deploying frontend and API applications
-* Setup CI/CD to deploy application to Kubernetes
+* Setup CI/CD to deploy application to a Google Keubernetes Engine cluster.